While most consumers will only have one WAN (Internet) connection, there are times when two WAN connections may be better than one:

 When running Internet Speed Test or Quality Test with load balancing mode:

 - The traffic will not be balanced between the two WANs.
 The box will randomly pick a WAN for each test, so your test results may vary from time to time.

 WAN Connectivity tests are used to decide which WAN circuit can be used and to trigger failover and fallback actions if necessary.
 There are two types of tests available for each WAN connection: Ping Tests and DNS Tests.
 If one of the tests fails, the WAN connection will be considered lost.

 - Up to 3 Ping test targets are supported.

 - You can edit the Ping Test Count and Success Rate Threshold.

-If DNS servers fails to resolve the target domain, the DNS test will be considered as failed.
+You can edit which domain is used for the test.
+If DNS servers fail to resolve the target domain, the DNS test will be considered as failed.

 Learn more about Network Events and Connectivity Test.